Lifting with the proper skull crusher form can help to reduce or eliminate elbow pain, clicking, and popping during this notorious exercise.

-If you're experiencing elbow pain from skullcrushers, then the first solution is to ensure that you're using the proper technique.
+If you're experiencing elbow pain from skullcrushers—or if your tricep is sore—then the first solution is to ensure that you're using the proper technique.
 Lifting correctly will take tension off your elbows and give your triceps a better workout in the process.

 But as you're about to learn, there's more to fixing your skull crusher-induced elbow pain than merely optimizing your lifting technique.

 How to reduce your skull crusher elbow pain

 A handful of lifters will be able to completely eliminate their elbow pain by making some or all of these modifications.